henrikac/npy/README.md

 # npy

-A simple script to create new [Python](https://www.python.org/) projects.
+A simple script to create new [Python](https://www.python.org/) projects and activate virtual environments.

 A new project will contain:
 + README.md file